shukri74/readmechallange/README.md

   ## Description

-   This is a Github Readme generator that was made using node.js and uses user inputs to make a readme and writes this to an exsisting readme file
+  This is a program which uses user inputs in the terminal to generate a github readme.
+It was made using node.js

   ## Table of Contents